Editor and Client: Building a Professional Relationship

 Reviewed by Guy Manners

-I volunteered to review this title because – despite my nine years as a freelance and subsequent 2.5 years in the private sector – I still find client relationships hard to manage, especially given that so many of my and the company's clients have been and are overseas.
+I volunteered to review this title because – despite my nine years as a freelancer and subsequent 2.5 years in the private sector – I still find client relationships hard to manage, especially given that so many of my and the company's clients have been and are overseas.

 Although I have been associated with the SfEP for about ten years, this is the first SfEP Guide I have read.